Ashutosh-Dwivedy/Homelab/README.md

 This is a repository containing both my personal homelab projects which I am setting up in order to learn about **networking**, **internet infrastructure** and get more control over my data as well as my security focused homelab which I use in order to practice and get **experience** in the field of **network pentetration testing**<br />

 TL;DR:
-- Services(Networking lab): adguard home(DNS forwarder+ad blocker), nginx(webpage), uptime-kuma(monitoring)
+- Services(Networking lab): adguard home(DNS forwarder+ad blocker), nginx(webpage), uptime-kuma(monitoring), traefik(reverse-proxy + security)
 - Networking Lab VM(Ubuntu server) run on bridged adapter to allow network accessability
 - Services(Pentesting lab): Kali linux VM, Metasploitable 2 VM
 - Pentesting VM's kept on a host-only network to prevent intrusions
 - Main drawback faced is lack of dedicated homelab hardware

 ## (1) Homelab for networking -
-I currently have 3 different docker services running on an **Ubuntu LTS server** VM that I am running using VBox as a hypervisor on my main machine since I do not yet have dedicated hardware.<br />
+I currently have 4 different docker services running on an **Ubuntu LTS server** VM that I am running using VBox as a hypervisor on my main machine since I do not yet have dedicated hardware.<br />

 The VM employs a bridged adapter allowing it to act as a seperate device on my home network which allows other devices to interact with it and utilise the hosted services.<br />
   **(a) Adguard:**